COCOS ISLAND EXPEDITION

 May 3 to 14, 2019

-LED BY THE DYNAMIC DUO – Georgienne Bradley (Scientist, Writer & Producer) & Jay Ireland (Filmmaker & Photographer)
+LED BY Sea Save Foundation Co-Founders – Georgienne Bradley (Scientist, Writer & Producer) & Jay Ireland (Filmmaker & Photographer)

 A World Heritage Site, Cocos Island National Park has been called one of the best diving spots in the world and is considered a “must do” by seasoned divers.
 This island’s world-renowned waters explode with life, including innumerable whitetip reef sharks, schooling hammerhead sharks, silvertips, silky and Galapagos sharks, dolphins, mantas and marbled rays, sailfish, and the occasional tiger shark.
 Jacques Cousteau pronounced Cocos “the most beautiful island in the world.”